Avoid Getting Sick During Travel: Preventative Measures

 I wear contacts when I’m out of the house but when I travel I tend to wear my glasses on the plane.
 The airline cabins are quite dry so they make me want to rub my eyes and that’s a no-no!

-When traveling to hot countries where there is hardcore air conditioning, I bring some eye drops.
+When travelling to hot countries where there is strong air conditioning, I bring some eye drops.
 My friend who’s an optometrist recommended single use drops like Systane.

 Public Bathrooms (Restrooms / WC / Water Closet)

 This is pretty basic information.
-Depending on the country, you may be asked to remove your shoes.
+Depending on the country, you may be asked to remove your shoes during the security process at the airport.
 If you plan on wearing sandals or no socks with your footwear, be sure to bring an extra pair of socks to slip on and wear during security as well as on the plane.
-It’s just a good idea to not wear open toe footwear while in transit.
+It’s just a good idea to not wear open toe footwear while in transit and on the plane.

 Bottled Water For Plane